kkumykova/working-with-rest-apis/postman.md

 - path variables are just placeholders
 - the name of the path variables are not being sent with the request
 - you can have both query parameters and path variables

+# Managing environments

+**An environment is a set of variables** you can use in your Postman requests.
+You can use environments to group related sets of values together and manage access to shared Postman data if you are working as part of a team. ([Source](https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments))